Abraham Lincoln once said: “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”

 Reviewing and reflecting on your competitors, or contemporaries, is a great way to gain insights into your own brand or business.

-By first analysing who your competitors are, or who you aspire to be, then taking a deep dive into their unique selling propositions, their brand health and positioning you can highlight key areas where you can make gains of carve off a niche in the market.
+By first analysing who your competitors are, then taking a deep dive into their unique selling propositions and their brand health and positioning, you can highlight key areas where you can make gains or carve off a niche in the market.

 Check in on your brand health